 What Is Radon?

-Less frequently, radon may enter buildings from radon-contaminated drinking water used in bathroom showers and sprays, though this occurs only when the water comes from a private well.
-More recently, concerns have been raised about the radon released indoors from granite countertops or tiles.
-However, these sources are rarely a problem by themselves.2, 3
+Less frequently, radon may enter buildings from water used in bathroom showers and faucets.
+Concerns have also been raised about the radon released indoors from building materials, such as granite countertops or tiles.
+However, these sources have rarely proven to be a problem by themselves.2, 3

 What Are the Health Effects of Radon?

 Radon is the second leading cause of lung cancer in the United States, responsible for thousands of deaths each year.
 Exposure to radon causes no immediate symptoms, but the long-term threat of lung cancer is significant to everyone.
 People who have never smoked make up approximately 2,900 of the estimated 21,000 radon-related lung cancer deaths each year.
 1